WILR96/WILR96.github.io/os-journal/week5.md

 ### Configure automatic security updates with evidence of implementation

 On Debian 13, the recommended tool for automatic security updates is unattended-upgrades.
-This service automatically checks for security patches and installs them without user intervention, we can install it using:
+This service automatically checks for security patches and installs them without user intervention [4], we can install it using:

 ```bash
 sudo apt install unattended-upgrades